Leave of Absence or Suspension

 Undergraduate Bachelor degree

-With permission, local students can suspend their candidature for up to 4 semesters in total throughout the course of their bachelor degree.
-A student can only apply to suspend for 2 semesters at a time however.
-International students can suspend their candidature for up to 2 semesters in total throughout the course of their bachelor degree.
+With permission, you can suspend your candidature for up to 4 semesters in total throughout the course of your bachelor degree.
+However, you can only apply to suspend for 2 semesters at a time.

-With permission, local and international students can suspend their candidature for up to 2 semesters in total throughout the course of their diploma.
+With permission, you can suspend their candidature for up to 2 semesters in total throughout the course of your diploma.

-With permission, local and international students can suspend their candidature for up to 2 semesters in total throughout the course of their degree.
+With permission, you can suspend your candidature for up to 2 semesters in total throughout the course of their degree.

-- Suspension requests are due on or before the census date for the given semester.
-Suspension requests received by the Faculty Office after the census date cannot be approved.
-Students are advised to contact the Faculty as soon as they decide that they wish to, or need to suspend.
+- Suspension requests are due before the census date for the given semester.
+Suspension requests received by the Faculty Office after the census date cannot be approved for the current semester.
+You should contact the Faculty as soon as you decide that you would like to suspend.

-- Students will receive a response via email that will include instructions on how to re-enrol at the end of the requested suspension.
+- You will receive the outcome via email including instructions on how to re-enrol at the end of the requested suspension.

 - Scholarship holders must notify the Research Office of any periods of absence.

-International students will also need to submit appropriate supporting documentation demonstrating illness or severe unforeseeable misadventure if they wish to suspend.
+As an international student, you will also need to submit appropriate supporting documentation demonstrating illness or severe unforeseeable misadventure to support your application.
 This documentation can include:

 - a Professional Practitioner Certificate issued by a medical practitioner, psychologist or counsellor.